ghchinoy/banana-weather/docs/preset_tool.md

 # Preset Generator Tool

 ## Overview
-The `generate_preset` tool allows administrators to pre-generate content (Image + Video) for specific locations—real or fictional—and add them to the application's global `presets.json` registry.
+The `banana generate` command allows administrators to pre-generate content (Image + Video) for specific locations—real or fictional—and add them to the application's global `presets.json` registry.
 This enables the "Gallery" feature in the frontend.

 ## Usage